Pediatric feeding disorder (PFD)

 A child who struggles to prepare (chew) food or liquid in their mouth and swallow it may have a feeding disorder.
 Oftentimes, feeding disorders go hand in hand with dysphagia (swallowing disorders) and affect the child’s ability to get nutrition from eating and digesting food.

-What are the signs and symptoms of a Pediatric Feeding Disorder?
+What are the signs and symptoms of a pediatric feeding disorder (PFD)?

 Feeding disorder symptoms in infants (birth to 1 year) can include: